-The thing is, the audience came to the setting for a story of valiant rebels overcoming the jackbooted heel of the oppressor, not valiant administrators overcoming the jackbooted heel of dry rot in the rubber tree farms or administering tax-collection in Mississipi... and frequently, so did the rebels.
+The thing is, the audience came to the story for tales of valiant rebels overcoming the jackbooted heel of the oppressor, not valiant administrators overcoming the jackbooted heel of dry rot in the rubber tree farms or administering tax-collection in Mississipi... and frequently, so did the rebels.

 - In Lawrence of Arabia, the Arab National Council that forms after the occupation of Damascus qualifies.
 The tribesmen who fought alongside Lawrence had no experience with technology, urban administration, or modern politics, and soon found themselves unable to oversee a modern city.
 For example, the city's damaged electrical generators could not be repaired because the tribesmen had no engineers.
 Also, the Damascus hospital was full of dead and dying Turks with no running water, as the Arabs had no doctors and insufficient technological training to restore the city's water pumps.
-To make matters worse, the tribal chieftains leading the council quickly descended into childish inflighting.
+To make matters worse, the tribal chieftains leading the council quickly descended into childish infighting.
 The situation improved only when the English took over administration of the city.

 - Discussed in Guards!
 Guards!, where Lord Vetinari points out that the only thing the "good people" are good at is overthrowing the bad people.
 One day it's the joyous overthrow of the tyrant, then it's everyone complaining that ever since the tyrant was overthrown no one's delivering the coal anymore.

-- The later Wheel of Time books give this as a big part of the reason for the success of the Seanchan invasion: After years and years of noble Houses overthrowing one another and tearing down all reminders of their predecessors every time, the ordinary people of some countries leap at the chance of some order and stability.
+- The later Wheel of Time books give this as a big part of the reason for the success of the Seanchan invasion: after years and years of noble Houses overthrowing one another and tearing down all reminders of their predecessors every time, the ordinary people of some countries leap at the chance of some order and stability.

 - Averted in the Red Mars Trilogy.
 Although it takes a while to get it working smoothly, a functional Martian Government does arise out of the revolution in 2128.
 Justified in that before the revolution took place, a great deal of the time was spent thinking out what kind of government and society would take over from the transnats.

-- The American Revolution was an Aversion, mostly because it was intended as a secession and not a complete overthrow of the existing system.
-What helped massively was the fact that the colonies were essentially self governing before the war, most of the rebels had experience working in that government at relatively high levels (Jefferson was a governor, Washington was part of the Virginia ruling class and house of burghesses) and most of that governing structure survived intact at the state level.
-However it still it took about fifteen years to get the whole country stitched together.
+- The American Revolution was an aversion, mostly because it was closer to a secession than a complete overthrow of the existing system.
+The colonies were essentially self-governing before the war, most of the rebels had experience working in that government at relatively high levels (Jefferson was a governor, Washington was part of the Virginia ruling class and house of burgesses) and most of that governing structure survived intact at the state level.
+However, it still took about fifteen years to get the whole country stitched together.
 They also had the luck of having long borders of an ocean between them and any counter-revolutionary forces and the luxury of time to decide on the nature of the Constitution.
 That said, they still had a false start, as the Articles of Confederation that preceded the Constitution gave too much autonomy to the individual states, resulting in a federal government that was powerless to enforce what little authority it had, particularly with regard to taxation.

 - Another, very different aversion is The New Russia.
 Since the fall of the Soviet Union, the number of Russian bureaucrats increased tenfold, corruption skyrocketed and the country turned into a bureaucratic quagmire, forcing Putin to personally oversee anything that needed to be done pronto.